drewdeponte/tagalong/README.md

 ### List taggables that have a tag

-You can aquire an array of taggable objects that have a given tag using the `taggables_with` method on the Tagger object as follows:
+You can acquire an array of taggable objects that have a given tag using the `taggables_with` method on the Tagger object as follows:

     @user.taggables_with('some_tag')
     # => [Taggable Object, Taggable Object] (in this case Taggable Objects would be Contacts)